-CurveBeam systems provide a field-of-view of 20 cm(height) x 35 cm(diameter), and can accommodate most entire adult feet.
-This custom multi-planar reformat was created in CubeVue, Curvebeam's custom visualization software.
+CurveBeam AI systems provide a field-of-view of up to 20 cm(height) x 43 cm(diameter), and can accommodate most entire adult feet.
+This digitally reconstructed radiograph (DRR) replicates a standard plain radiograph.

-CurveBeam's weight bearing CT systems offer the largest field-of-view in their class, with a 20 cm (height) and a 35 cm (diameter).
-The voxel size at this setting is 0.3mm.
+CurveBeam Al's weight bearing CT systems offer the largest field-of-view in their class, with up to 20 cm (height) and a 43 cm (diameter).
+The voxel size at this setting is 0.3mm - 0.5mm.
 The large field of view allows for a patient's entire foot from the distal calcaneus to the distal phalanges be scanned in a single study.
-The LFOV also accommodates a bilateral scan of both entire feet or knees, which is useful for assessing pathologies that are typically bilateral conditions, such as flat feet; or for a contralateral comparison to healthy anatomy to verify a perceived deformity is not a natural patient-specific anatomical variation.
+The LFOV also accommodates a bilateral scan of both entire feet, knees, or hips, which is useful for assessing pathologies that are typically bilateral conditions, such as flat feet; or for a contralateral comparison to healthy anatomy to verify a perceived deformity is not a natural patient-specific anatomical variation.

-Cone Beam CT.
-Bilateral Advantage
+Cone Beam CT: Bilateral Advantage

-Another advantage of CurveBeam's bilateral scan capability, both limbs are scanned at a significantly reduced dose compared to when each side is scanned separately.
-Additionally, time savings are realized by scanning both feet in a single scan session since the technologist only needs to complete the acquisition set-up once, the feet do not have to be repositioned, and only one scan needs to be reconstructed and postprocessed.
+Another advantage of CurveBeam Al's bilateral scan capability is both limbs are scanned at a significantly reduced dose compared to when each side is scanned separately.
+Additionally, workflow optimizations are realized by scanning both limbs in a single scan session.
+Since the technologist only needs to complete the acquisition set-up once, the limbs do not have to be repositioned, and only one scan needs to be reconstructed and postprocessed.